JDBraun/dbx_mws_example/README.md

 &nbsp;

 - **Common Infrastructure/Logging**:
-    - Creation of logging resources and underlying cloud resources.
+    - Creation of logging resources and underlying cloud resources &nbsp;
-&nbsp;

 - **Environments**:
-    - Development: Creation of cloud and Databricks Resources for a development environment.
+    - Development: Creation of cloud and Databricks Resources for a development environment
-    - QA: Creation of cloud and Databricks Resources for a QA environment.
+    - QA: Creation of cloud and Databricks Resources for a QA environment
-    - Production: Creation of cloud and Databricks Resources for a production environment.
+    - Production: Creation of cloud and Databricks Resources for a production environment &nbsp;
-&nbsp;

 ___

 ### How to set-up:
-- Create a .tfvars file based on the examples found in the tfvars_example folder.
+- Create a .tfvars file based on the examples found in the tfvars_example folder
    - **Recommended**: Set environment variables for your AWS and Databricks credentials
 - Perform the following steps in: **common_infrastructure/unity_catalog**, **common_infrastructure/logging**, **databricks_dev**, **databricks_qa**, and **databricks_qa**
    - *Add the required .tfvars file*